What Landlords Should Know About Move-out Letters

 What Benefits Do Move-out Letters Provide?

 A move-out notice provides several benefits for both the tenant and landlord, so our best tips include them.
+Make sure to keep these in mind when writing your move-out letter.

 Writing Tips to Follow When Creating a Notice to Vacate Letter

-Tips to get you started:
+Tips to get you started on your move-out letter:

-1. State the date of delivery when you send the move-out notice either through email or in person
+- State the date of delivery when you send the move-out notice either through email or in person

-2. Provide your updated contact information
+- Provide your updated contact information and forwarding address in the note

-4. Mention the move-out inspection procedures, such as:
+- Write down the move-out inspection procedures, such as:

-6. Provide complete instructions on handing back the keys
+- Provide complete instructions on handing back the keys

-7. Write down helpful information on whether an attachment is issued with the letter, such as a property move-out checklist
+- Document helpful information on whether an attachment is issued with the letter, such as a property move-out checklist

-8. Communicate the process of the security deposit refund
+- Communicate the process of the security deposit refund

-• The tenant must know how the refund of the security deposit will be done (sending through Certified mail makes it easy to track when the tenant received it or you can also send it via electronic transfer)
+- The tenant must know how the refund of the security deposit will be done (sending through Certified mail makes it easy to track when the tenant received it or you can also send it via electronic transfer)

 The Best Time to Send a Move-out Letter